jenperson/tt-tutorial/operations/dispatch_overhead.md

 ## T3K (Ethernet Dispatch)

 On T3K, dispatch is typically handled by Ethernet cores, in contrast to other platforms where dispatch is performed by Tensix cores.
-It's important to note that **Ethernet dispatch will never match the performance of Tensix dispatch** due to architectural limitations.
+It's important to note that **Ethernet dispatch performance will never match the performance of Tensix dispatch** due to architectural limitations.

 ### Tensix Dispatch